the-sheehan/the-sheehan/README.md

 ### I am a Controls Engineer and Project Manager in Metro Detroit.
 I have experience with:
-  - Siemens, Allen Bradley, and various other PLCs
+  - Siemens, Allen Bradley, and other PLCs
-  - ABB, and Fanuc robots
+  - ABB, and Fanuc Robots
   - Lots of other related equipment (servos, presses, cameras, nutrunners, etc.)

-I am currently learing: HTML/CSS, JavaScript, and C#.
+I am currently learing:
+  - C#
+  - HTML/CSS
+  - JavaScript

 <!--